Make an Appointment

 Early Menstruation, Late Menopause, Never Having Been Pregnant

-Starting your period before you’re 12, entering menopause after age 55, or not having pregnancies increases your odds of getting uterine cancer.
+Starting periods before the age of 12, entering menopause after age 55, or not having pregnancies increases the odds of getting uterine cancer.

-Using Tamoxifen, a breast cancer treatment and prevention drug, can slightly increase your risk of getting uterine cancer.
+Using Tamoxifen, a breast cancer treatment and prevention drug, can slightly increase the risk of developing uterine cancer.
 But the prevention benefit usually outweighs the risks.

 Endometrial hyperplasia is a precancerous condition of the endometrium.
 There are several types of endometrial hyperplasia.
 Complex atypical endometrial hyperplasia has the highest risk of cancer.
 It’s usually treated with surgery or with the hormone progesterone.

-This inherited genetic syndrome increases your risk of uterine and colon cancer, among others.
+This inherited genetic syndrome increases a person’s risk of developing uterine and colon cancer, among other cancers.

 The most common sign of uterine cancer is abnormal vaginal bleeding—ranging from a watery and blood-streaked flow to vaginal discharge that contains more blood.
 For premenopausal women this could be heavy periods and prolonged bleeding.
 Any kind of bleeding during or after menopause is often a sign of a problem.

-Most uterine cancer is detected early when it’s very likely to be cured.
-It’s usually diagnosed with a uterine biopsy.
-In this test, your doctor will take a small tissue sample from the inside of your uterus.
+Uterine biopsy.
+Uterine cancer is usually diagnosed with a uterine biopsy.
+In this test, your doctor will take a small tissue sample from the inside of the uterus.
 Your doctor can often do this test in their office with little discomfort to you.

-In some scenarios in which office biopsy isn’t possible or is not sufficient, you might have an outpatient procedure called a dilation and curettage (D&C) with or without hysteroscopy.
-This procedure happens in an operating room with you under sedation or anesthesia.
-Your doctor will use a small tool to dilate (open) your cervix—the lower part of your uterus.
+Dilation and curettage (D&C ).
+In some scenarios in which an office biopsy isn’t possible or is not sufficient, you might have an outpatient procedure called a dilation and curettage (D&C) with or without hysteroscopy.
+This procedure happens in an operating room under anesthesia.
+Your doctor will use a small tool to dilate (open) the cervix—the lower part of the uterus.
 Then they’ll use a metal curette tool to sample the endometrial tissue.
-They may also take a look inside your uterus with a small camera, called hysteroscopy.
+They may also take a look inside the uterus with a small camera, called hysteroscopy.

 Your doctor will send tissue samples to a pathologist, who will look for abnormalities.

-If tests indicate you have uterine cancer, they will refer you to a gynecologic oncologist.
+If tests indicate uterine cancer, they will refer you to a gynecologic oncologist.
 This doctor is specially trained in gynecologic cancers.

-- A CT (computed tomography) scan of your abdomen and pelvis, which converts data from different angles of X-ray images of your body into pictures on a monitor.
+- CT (computed tomography) scan.
+Creates a scan of the abdomen and pelvis, which converts data from different angles of X-ray images of the body into pictures on a monitor.

-- An MRI (magnetic resonance imaging) test, which uses powerful magnetic fields to create a 3D picture of your lower abdomen and pelvis to detect tumors.
+- MRI (magnetic resonance imaging) test.
+Uses powerful magnetic fields to create a 3D picture of the lower abdomen and pelvis to detect tumors.

-- A pelvic ultrasound, which uses sound waves to form images of the body.
+- Pelvic ultrasound.
+Uses sound waves to form images of the body.